 - For the display platforms, I used the long LACK shelving units (IKEA) as well as the small square LACK units to elevate the fountains and grass bucket.

 - Organic potting soil

-- Grass seeds (For this Spring crop I used oat grass instead of wheatgrass) It seems that some cats like the slightly sweeter taste of oat grass.
+- Cat grass seeds– For this Spring crop I used oat grass instead of wheatgrass) It seems that some cats like the slightly sweeter taste of oat grass.
 Jimmy, however, is not fussy!)